Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/eventhub/clusters/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Event Hubs using Azure SDK for Golang."
+description: "These code samples will show you how to manage Cluster resource of Event Hubs service using Azure SDK for Golang."
 urlFragment: event-hub-clusters
 ---

-# Getting started - Managing Event Hubs using Azure Golang SDK
+# Getting started - Managing Cluster resource of Event Hubs service using Azure Golang SDK

-These code samples will show you how to manage Event Hubs using Azure SDK for Golang.
+These code samples will show you how to manage Cluster resource of Event Hubs service using Azure SDK for Golang.

 ## Features